 Within the relevant jurisdiction, alternative value indicators to the traded market price might include regulated wholesale prices, published import prices or even final retail prices, with appropriate adjustments to reflect the expected difference between retail and wholesale prices.

 Electricity has inputs to production that are other commodities.
 Market prices for these other commodities that are underlying drivers of the price of electricity in the relevant jurisdiction may also provide useful information.
-For example, market prices for gas, coal and CO2 permits (in jurisdictions where these apply) may provide useful information in estimating future electricity prices.
+For example, market prices for gas, coal and carbon dioxide permits (in jurisdictions where these apply) may provide useful information in estimating future electricity prices.

-- Shape – Delivering gas or electricity according to a specific profile, as opposed to a standardised product, may mean the gas or electricity delivered by the contract under dispute has greater or lesser value than the market price for a standard traded product.
+Delivering gas or electricity according to a specific profile, as opposed to a standardised product, may mean the gas or electricity delivered by the contract under dispute has greater or lesser value than the market price for a standard traded product.

-For gas and electricity, shape could be valued by temporal differences in the market price for shorter duration products, for example, the price of gas in winter versus the price of gas in summer, or the price of electricity during the day versus the price of electricity during the night.
-These shorter duration traded products are normally traded only a relatively short period into the future.
-For this reason, information about temporal prices for historic delivery periods or delivery periods only a short time into the future may be required to overlay onto the price for future delivery of the commodity electricity or gas (with any adjustments for how inter-temporal price shape may change from one year to the next).
+For gas and electricity, shape could be valued by temporal differences in the market price for shorter duration products; for example, the price of gas in winter versus the price of gas in summer, or the price of electricity during the day versus the price of electricity during the night.
+These shorter-duration traded products are normally traded only a relatively short period into the future.
+For this reason, information about temporal prices for historic delivery periods, or delivery periods only a short time into the future, may be required to overlay onto the price for future delivery of the commodity electricity or gas (with any adjustments for how inter-temporal price shape may change from one year to the next).

 In addition, for gas, shape can be provided by gas storage facilities.
 If relevant to a given case, the cost of gas storage (e.g., as obtained from published storage tariffs) could be used to value shape or set limits on the value of shape.

-- Flexibility – An option for the buyer or seller to vary the shape of deliveries can be valued in several ways.
+An option for a buyer or seller to vary the shape of deliveries can be valued in several ways.
 In the case of gas, some of the option value may be reflected in tariffs for using storage facilities, since storage facilities would usually offer optionality over the timing and quantity of injections and withdrawals.
 Otherwise, flexibility in the case of gas may be valued approximately, using standard option valuation techniques when markets are sufficiently liquid.
 Options in both gas and electricity can be valued through market simulation.

 If applying an approach using ex post information on market prices, it is still important to consider how, in practice, the option could have been used, given the time constraints on its exercise.
-It is necessary to avoid the trap of assuming the perfect exercise of an option based on ex post information when such information would not have been available when the option had to be exercised.
+It is necessary to avoid the trap of assuming the perfect exercise of an option based on ex post information when that information would not have been available when the option had to be exercised.

-- Payment terms – Payment terms in the contract under dispute can be valued relative to the payment terms of the product to which the observed market price relates.
+Payment terms in the contract under dispute can be valued relative to the payment terms of the product to which the observed market price relates.
 This may mean a saving or an increase in costs.
 The timing and quantum of advance and ‘wash-up’ payments may need to be taken into account.

-This simulation can be repeated for every hour of the year, or for a sample of representative hours, with varying demand, varying generation availability and varying short run marginal costs (which vary, for example, with gas and coal prices).
+This simulation can be repeated for every hour of the year, or for a sample of representative hours, with varying demand, varying generation availability and varying short-run marginal costs (which vary, for example, with gas and coal prices).